 - For car rental: an itemized rental receipt provided by the rental company.

 - For parking, toll and gas: the receipt must show name of establishment, date and time, city, state and cost.

 When should I expect my reimbursement?

 All reimbursement requests will be processed at the end of each month.
-You will be contacted when the reimbursement check is available for you to pick up at our office, 55 Whitney Avenue.
+You will be contacted when the reimbursement check is available.

 For further assistance, email Stephanie Glover with “Travel Reimbursement for Interview/Audition” in the subject line.
 For questions about the eligibility of your interview or audition, please email OCS.
 This program has been supported by a number of generous donors, including Spark Investment Management, Marmol Radziner, Flow Traders, and The Yale Club of New York City.